Guide to Cornerstone Sonoma and Carneros Wineries

-It's called “Carneros Sonoma,” and it's one of the more secret wine regions of Sonoma Valley.
-One of the best-known destinations in the area is called Cornerstone, a center that spans an eclectic, nine-acre mix of lavish gardens, Sunset's Gardens + Outdoor Test Kitchen, sculptures, landscape architect installations, art and home design shops, Park 121 restaurant, periodic live music performances, and very often, assorted dogs taking their owners for walks.
-The Cornerstone arts, culinary and market center can be found just off of Arnold Drive-Highway 121 near the Hwy.
-116-121 curve.
+It's called 'Carneros Sonoma,' and it's one of the more secret wine regions of Sonoma Valley.
+One of the best-known destinations in the area is Cornerstone Sonoma, a center that spans an eclectic, nine-acre mix of lavish gardens, Sunset's Gardens + Outdoor Test Kitchen, sculptures, landscape architect installations, art and home design shops, periodic live music performances, and very often, assorted dogs taking their owners for walks.
+The Cornerstone Sonoma arts, culinary, and market center can be found just off of Arnold Drive / Highway 121 near the Highway 116/121 curve.

 The Carneros Sonoma wine region is fed by the cooling breezes and fog of San Pablo Bay, the land nurtures spectacular cool climate grapes such as Pinot Noir, Chardonnay, and sparkling wines, but also an ample array of other grapes like Syrah, Merlot and Cabernet Sauvignon.

-Tricycle Wine Partners owns two vineyards: Poseidon Vineyard at sea level in Carneros, and Obsidian Ridge at elevation 2,640 feet in the Mayacamas Mountains.
+Tricycle Wine Partners owns two vineyards: their heritage Poseidon Vineyard at sea level in Carneros, and Obsidian Ridge at elevation 2,640 feet in the Mayacamas Mountains.
 The practice for their small-lot wines is so detailed that they cooper their own barrels, and host seminars on the artistic, traditional use of Hungarian oak.
 The tasting room is lovely with its rustic wood trim and landscape art, but the best seats are on the patio beneath the shade trees.
-Details: 3568 Arnold Drive, Sonoma

-The hilltop estate defines “majesty,” overlooking the breathtaking beauty of Sonoma Valley and accented with its own vineyards, olive groves and wetlands.
-The Tuscan inspired architecture fits Sonoma's lovely Mediterranean weather, and just as in Italy, there is plenty of great food to go with the great wine.
+The hilltop estate defines 'majesty,' overlooking the breathtaking beauty of Sonoma Valley and accented with its own vineyards, olive groves and wetlands.
+The Tuscan inspired architecture fits Sonoma's lovely Mediterranean weather and, just as in Italy, there is plenty of great food to go with the great wine.
 First stop: a tasting, to discover your favorite wines.
 Second stop: the Marketplace, to pack a picnic of gourmet foods.
 The estate produces many of its own specialties, such as conserves, marinades, oils, vinegars, vinaigrettes, tapenades, glazes, honey, mustards, and pasta and pizza sauces, and many products are dashed with a delicious bit of wine.
 The patio is a wonderful place to lunch or snack, on the edge of the wetlands where more than 500 species of birds that have been spotted.
-Just added: a new Private Outlook Tasting, in a cozy cabana overlooking the wetlands – it includes a flight of reserve wines paired with locally sourced cheeses.
-Details: 25200 Arnold Drive, Sonoma
+Try the Private Outlook Tasting, in a cozy cabana overlooking the wetlands – it includes a flight of reserve wines paired with locally sourced cheeses.